-It's a good idea to crack each egg into an empty bowl before adding it to your mixing bowl, just in case it is bad.
+It's a good idea to crack each egg into an empty bowl before adding it to your mixing bowl, just in case it's bad.
 If you're in any doubt about how fresh an egg is before you crack it open, drop it in a glass of water.
 A fresh egg will drop to the bottom of the glass and stay there.
-A slightly older (but still safe to eat) egg will hover in the middle, while a stale egg will float on the surface - a sure sign that it should be thrown away.
+A slightly older (but still safe to eat) egg will hover in the middle, while a stale egg will float on the surface – a sure sign that it should be thrown away.
 Once open, a very fresh egg will have a plump yolk that stands proud from the white, and the white itself will have two layers, the one that surrounds the yolk being the higher of the two.

 Watch our video on how to achieve perfect poached eggs:

 To maintain freshness, it's better to store eggs in the fridge as they will last longer.
 Whole eggs will last for around three weeks after laying if kept in the fridge in their box or in a separate covered compartment.
 You can store whites for up to three weeks in a container and cover.
 Yolks will last up to three days, and should also be covered and chilled.
 Both whites and yolks can be frozen (separately) for up to three months.

 Keep eggs away from strong-smelling foods as they can become tainted.

 Fresher eggs work best for boiling, poaching or frying, while older eggs can be used in baking, glazing and for whipping up the whites into meringues.

 Cook eggs on their own, either scrambled, poached, boiled or fried, or use them to make dishes such as omelettes, frittatas, soufflés, pancakes, sauces or cakes, or to glaze breads and pies.